DaddyWarbucks/feathers-fletching/docs/hooks.md

   },

   async (context) => {
-    // This function is run before iterating over the virtuals object and its
+    // This function is run before iterating over the resolvers object and its
-    // result is passed to each virtuals function.
+    // result is passed to each resolver function.
 This is a great place
     // to setup batchLoaders, which are a very powerful and performant
     // way of joining related documents.
 For more info on batchLoaders,
     // see the feathers-plus/batch-loader docs